The Rise of Affordable Natural Skincare?

-As the owner of some serious under eye bags, my standout product from their range is the Brighten-I Eye Cream (£8.99 for 15 ml, Cult Beauty)*.
+As the owner of some serious under-eye bags, my standout product from their range is the Brighten-I Eye Cream.

 Containing Panax Ginseng root extract and Centella Asiatica to depuff and hydrate, silicones to blur imperfections, and Mafura (an African tree) seed butter to moisturise, this product’s standout active ingredient is Brightenyl.

-A moluecule which help to regulate melanin production, Brightenyl is thought to prevent dark circles becoming darker, as well as reducing existing hyperpigmentation.
+A molecule which helps to regulate melanin production, Brightenyl is thought to prevent dark circles from becoming darker, as well as reducing existing hyperpigmentation.

 According to The Inkey List, this ingredient is four times more powerful than vitamin C- and I have certainly found has had a noticeable depuffing effect (which is probably helped by the cooling metal tip applicator this product has.)

 I’m yet to see any major long-term dark circle lightening benefits, however, but I do notice some brightening, and for the price, I’m very happy to have found something affordable enough to use every day to tackle puffiness.